proplot-dev/proplot/README.rst

 Further, most of Seaborn's features are also only accessible from commands on the module itself.
-ProPlot is also integrated much more closely with the matplotlib API, relying on special subclasses of the native matplotlib ``Figure`` and ``Axes`` classes.
+ProPlot is integrated much more closely with the matplotlib API, relying on special subclasses of the native matplotlib ``Figure`` and ``Axes`` classes and the native matplotlib ``Colormap`` classes as opposed to "palettes".
 This gives new users a very gentle learning curve, while permitting the development of a number of powerful features well beyond the scope of Seaborn.